janoujan/P3-homyfood/README.md

 ### What I learned

-Saas (...and how to program CSS 😉),
+Saas (...and how to program CSS  😉)
-The 12s animations principles of Walt Dysney
+The 12s animation's principles of Walt Dysney

 ### what I can improve

 Almost there, good basis...
-IMHO, some lack of dynamism !!! 🤣😆🤣
+IMHO, a small lack of dynamism !!! 🤣😆🤣